Review · Hair, Skin & Dental

 - 1 source attached

-Cellulite Gone is a short digital guide (likely 40–60 pages) that teaches a manual home-toning routine to help smooth the appearance of cellulite.
-It sells for $31 through ClickBank and ships nothing physical — you download the files.
+A short digital guide (likely 40–60 pages) that teaches a manual home-toning routine for reducing the appearance of cellulite, sold for $31 through ClickBank with a 60-day refund window.

 What you actually get

-Nothing ships.
+There’s no unboxing because nothing ships.
 The checkout delivers digital files.
-Based on the sales page and the standard structure of similar guides, you’re likely getting:
+Based on the sales page and the standard structure of similar ClickBank offers, you’re likely getting:

 - Main PDF guide.
 A step-by-step illustrated manual covering the “laser-targeted” method.
 Expect sections on dry brushing, manual fascia release, and a daily routine.
-Probably 40–60 pages.
+Probably 40–60 pages, heavily padded with before-and-after photos and testimonials.

 - Video walkthrough.
 Either embedded in the members area or linked privately.
-It shows the techniques in motion — helpful if you prefer visual guidance.
+It’ll show the techniques in motion — useful if you need visual guidance, but unlikely to reveal anything beyond what a good physical therapist or beauty vlogger demonstrates for free.

 - Quick-start checklist.
 A one-page printable summary of the daily routine.
-Genuinely useful if the routine is simple enough to tape to your mirror.
+This is actually helpful if the routine is simple enough to tape to your bathroom mirror.

 - Private Facebook group access.
 The sales page hints at a community.
-In our experience these groups are hit-or-miss, so don’t buy for that alone.
+In our experience, these groups are either abandoned or filled with upsell pitches.
+Don’t count on it.

 What it costs and how the refund works

 $31 one-time.
 No recurring billing surfaced at the cart.
-There’s typically an optional upsell after purchase — a “deluxe” or “accelerator” add-on — that you can decline without losing access to the main guide.
+There’s typically an upsell after purchase — a “deluxe edition” or “accelerator program” — but you can skip it.
+The refund window applies to the main product regardless.

 — Mara Vance